 One of the most powerful methods someone exiting rehab can do is live a meaningful life of purpose.
 Creating a life of purpose is a grounding step in maintaining a life of sobriety.
 If those in recovery have no purpose, they are more likely to relapse than patients who have a sense of purpose and on-going support.
 After spending 30, 60, or 90 days in a treatment center, it may be difficult to know how to re-engage with the outside world without that purpose.

 Defining Your Life’s Purpose

 The first step in living a life of purpose is defining what is meaningful on a personal level and why it matters to the patient.
 Doing so enables a patient to develop a plan of action to keep them focused on personal values.
 If a patient values spirituality, for instance, he or she may find going to a religious organization such as a church, mosque, or synagogue a helpful way to sustain meaning.
 Alternatively, a patient who likes to write may find that creating gratitude journals, which keep a record of everything the writer is grateful for, can clarify their life’s mission.

-Filling one’s life with healthy activities such as meditation sessions encourages each patient to align themselves with a higher purpose.
+Filling one’s life with healthy activities such as meditation or yoga sessions encourages each patient to align themselves with a higher purpose.
 Creating a daily activity is an example of ways life can hold more value.
 If a patient believes personal development is uplifting, he or she can create actions such as investing in new hobbies, volunteering, or exploring a new career.